emotion-analysis-project/SemEval2025-Task11/README.md

-- <b> Track A: Multilabel Emotion Detection</b> F-score based on the predicted labels and the gold ones will be used as the evaluation metric.
+- <b> Track A: Multilabel Emotion Detection</b>
+  The evaluation metric will be the F-score based on the predicted labels and the gold ones.

 - <b> Track B: Emotion Intensity</b>
-  Pearson correlation between the predicted labels and the gold ones will be used as the evaluation metric.
+    The evaluation metric will be the Pearson correlation between the predicted labels and the gold ones.

 - <b>Track C: Crosslingual Emotion Detection</b>
-  F-score based on the predicted labels and the gold ones will be used as the evaluation metric.
+  The evaluation metric will be the F-score based on the predicted labels and the gold ones.

 Participants will be provided with an evaluation script and a starter kit that includes a simple baseline.

-- For details about the evaluation Script and format checker, check [evaluation script guide](https://github.com/emotion-analysis-project/SemEval2025-Task11-Evaluation)
+- For details about the evaluation script and the format checker, check this [guide](https://github.com/emotion-analysis-project/SemEval2025-Task11-Evaluation).

 # Important Dates and Task Phases